yahoojp-marketing/sponsored-search-api-documents/docs/en/api_reference/appendix/errorcodes.md

 211014| Cannot remove FeedFolder related with campaign. | FeedFolder that is set for the campaign of Dynamic Ads for Search can not be deleted.
 211015| Same feedFolderId UploadJob is in progress. | Since upload job of same feedFolderId is running, uploading is not possible.
 211017| Cannot add Dynamic Search Ads Feed by Adult Account. | For the Adult Accounts, Feeds for Dynamic Ads for Search can not be registered.
+211018| Cannot Add Label to Negative Criterion. | Labels cannot be associated with negative keywords.
+211019| Request failed because of trademark conflicts. | Request failed because of trademark conflicts.
 225301| Cannot attach criteria at campaign and adgroup. | Target lists can not be associated with both ad groups and campaigns.
 225302| Cannot add closed target list. | A closed target list can not be associated.
 225305| invalid structured snippet header. | Structured snippet header is invalid.